turlucode/ros-docker-gui/README.md

 ```

 ## Tool is based on YAML configurations
-This tool uses a specific `.yaml` configuration to generate Dockerfiles or build docker images.
+This tool uses a specific `.yaml` configuration to generate Dockerfiles or build Docker images.

 You can find a [typical configuration](examples/noetic_nvidia_custom.yaml) in the examples folder.

 ### Build or generate from presets
 This tool already provides preconfigured `.yaml` files that can be used directly to generate
-Dockerfiles or build docker images.
+Dockerfiles or build Docker images.
 This is what we call a list of *presets*: you might like
 them and use them; or hate them and create your own :wink:.

 For a list of available presets run: